Support disadvantaged 7-11 year olds with sport and activity-focused days.

 Branch Up Active is committed to being an inclusive programme, and encourages all students to get involved.
 We can make reasonable adjustments to application processes, selection workshops, training sessions, your volunteering placement, and other activities on a case-by-case basis.
 We also provide ongoing support for the students we work with, so if you have particular accessibility needs, including if you want to disclose a disability or special educational needs, please do get in touch with Sophie at email@example.com and let us know how we can make the activity more accessible.

-This project takes place on Highfield Campus and around Hampshire, so all activity day transport and activity costs will be organised for you.
-We only need you to bring your own lunch, ideally a healthy lunch to set a good example for the children.
+This project takes place on Highfield Campus, so all activity day transport and activity costs will be organised for you.

 We do ask volunteers to pay a £15 deposit to cover their DBS check.
 You will get this back at the end of the year providing you attend at least 2 activity evenings.
 If you are worried about paying this fee, speak to a member of staff and we can support with this.